 U.S. Embassy Consular staff cannot give legal advice, but they can provide you with a list of lawyers, most of whom speak English, French, and Kinyarwanda.

 Categories of Charges

 - A felony is a crime punishable mainly by imprisonment of more than five years.
 Felonies are tried at the “Haut Court,” or High Court, with only one appeal available.

 Possible examples (not exhaustive) include: murder, rape, armed robbery, political incitement, genocide speech, treason, drugs, major fraud.

 - A misdemeanor is a crime punishable mainly by imprisonment of a term exceeding six months but not exceeding five years.
 Misdemeanor crimes are tried in the “Tribunal de Grand Instance,” with two appeals available.
 Possible examples include: Civil / commercial disputes and corruption.

 - A petty offense is a crime punishable by imprisonment not exceeding six months or by a fine.
 Petty offences are tried at the “Tribunal de Base,” with three appeals available.

-Possible examples (not exhaustive) include: traffic offenses (including drunk driving), petty theft.
+Possible examples (not exhaustive) include: traffic offenses (including drunk driving) and petty theft.